fpgmaas/pypi-scout/README.md

 2. **Set Up Pinecone**

    Since PyPI Scout uses [Pinecone](https://www.pinecone.io/) as the vector database, register for a free account on their website.
-Obtain your API key from [here](https://docs.pinecone.io/guides/get-started/quickstart) and add it to your `.env` file.
+Obtain your API key using the instructions [here](https://docs.pinecone.io/guides/get-started/quickstart) and add it to your `.env` file.

 ### Build and Setup